A beacon in the European Education Area: European Commission funds JGU and partners for their vision of a European University

 "We are very proud that the ambitious and multifaceted concept of our network proved convincing in a competition at the very highest European levels," said Professor Stephan Jolie, Vice President for Learning and Teaching at Johannes Gutenberg University Mainz.
 "We want to promote the European concept of open society and the exchange of knowledge at our universities in its full creative potential – for the benefit of our students, for the generations of the future, for our society as a whole – in other words: FOR THEM.
 This is the intention inherent in the very name of our network: FORTHEM – Fostering Outreach within European Regions, Transnational Higher Education and Mobility: A pan-European living lab and integrative European University."

-Mainz University has about 1,000 alliances with 350 European partner universities through the Erasmus Program, and as such embodies the European concept of freedom, common values, and fairness.
+Mainz University maintains some 1,000 alliances with 350 European partner universities through the Erasmus Program, and as such embodies the concept of freedom, common values, and fairness.
 It educates its students to become open-minded and responsible global citizens, and reflects and appreciates internationality and interculturalism in its research and teaching.
-"Through the FORTHEM alliance, its ideas and activities we are meeting our societal obligations as a university and making our contribution to the fight against the rise of nationalism and right-wing populism that we are currently seeing throughout Europe.
-We strongly oppose hatred, division, and isolation along national lines," added Jolie.
+"Through the FORTHEM Alliance, its ideas, and its activities we are meeting our societal obligations as a university and making our contribution to the fight against a European-wide rise in nationalism and right-wing populism.
+We strongly oppose hatred, division and national isolation," added JGU Vice President Professor Stephan Jolie.